czhangy/UCLA-Core/Lower-Divs/CS-1/notes.md

 - Misc.
   - John von Neumann, Richard Feynman, Einstein
   - Merging of quantum computing and machine learning
-  - Superposition: Idea that a computer can be in more than one state at the same time, both `|1>` and `|0>`, Ex) can put many different inputs and - compute all of it at the same time to one output bitstring
+  - Superposition: Idea that a computer can be in more than one state at the same time, both `|1>` and `|0>`, Ex) can put many different inputs and - compute all of it at the same time to one output bit-string
   - Entanglement: If we know something about one qubit, then we know something about every other qubit (gloves), doesn’t break relativity: no transfer of information
   - Motivations to simulate quantum chemistry, solve optimization, requires large enough problems to overwhelm classic computers (~3000 perfect qubits required for quantum advantage), factor large numbers, solve NP problems
   - Languages of pyQuil, Q# (Microsoft)